 4. Enhances Sleep Quality

 In the early stages of recovery, people usually find it difficult to sleep soundly throughout the night.
 Exercise can help you overcome common problems encountered during sleep, including:

 - Trouble staying asleep for long

 - Feeling sluggish and sleeping during the day

 Regular exercise boosts sleep quality and will allow you to stay asleep for a longer time.
 A short period of exercise before going to bed will cause your body to cool at a faster rate, making it easier for you to fall asleep.

 5. Reduces Stress

 Any activity that increases the heart rate can reduce stress, which is crucial for recovering individuals because withdrawing from drugs or alcohol can heighten stress.
 During exercise, some of the chemicals released by the brain — including the feel-good endorphins — can help you deal with stress.

 Get Life-Saving Addiction Treatment That Works

-If you or your loved one needs help with substance abuse, you’ll be happy to know that our addiction experts are waiting to help you start a new life.
+If you or your loved one needs help with substance use, you’ll be happy to know that our addiction treatment experts are waiting to help you start a new life.
 Our caring staff has been offering high-quality, evidence-based treatment for more than 50 years in Illinois.
 We offer a full continuum of care, and we’ll stay with you for life.
 Call Gateway now at 877.381.6538 or use our contact page to send us an instant message and book an appointment today.